akosgarai/playground_engine/pkg/model/README.md

 ### Form item bool

-This model represent a form item for maintaining a bool value.
+This model represents a form item for maintaining a bool value.
 The texture was downloaded from [here](https://pixabay.com/hu/vectors/lekerek%C3%ADtett-v%C3%B6r%C3%B6s-t%C3%BCnetek-vezetett-26377/).

+### Form item int

+This model represents a form item for maintaining integer values.